Butrans (skin patch)Pronunciation

 Common side effects may include:

-redness, itching, or mild skin rash where the patch was worn.
+redness, itching, or rash where the patch was worn.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.